 Traveling Safely by Vehicle

-When it is deemed safe to go out, securing your oxygen source is the most important factor in transporting oxygen safely.
+Securing your oxygen source is the most important factor in transporting oxygen safely.
 An unsecured or improperly secured container could become dislodged during transport, creating danger to both the vehicle occupants and other vehicles on the road.